 Where to get commercial car rental insurance

 Once you have a better sense of what your insurance needs look like — and what type of policies you may need — you’ll want to start your search for a provider.
-Most commercial insurance providers should be able to offer general liability insurance, commercial property insurance, etc.
+Most commercial insurance providers should be able to offer basic types of coverage like general liability insurance and commercial property insurance.

 With all of this in mind, when you start your search for car rental business insurance, you can either explore different companies yourself or work with an insurance broker.
 Unfortunately, due to the specialized and variable nature of commercial fleet vehicle insurance, you probably won’t be able to find an online insurance marketplace that allows you to quickly and easily compare your options.